-Welcome to the website of Dr. Sida Liu 刘思达.
+Welcome to the website of Prof. Sida Liu 刘思达 劉思達.

-Before joining the University of Toronto faculty in 2016, I taught at the University of Wisconsin-Madison for seven years as an assistant professor of sociology and law and directed its East Asian Legal Studies Center in 2014-2016.
-I received my LL.B. from Peking University Law School and my Ph.D. in sociology from the University of Chicago.
+Before joining the University of Hong Kong faculty in 2022 and the University of Toronto faculty in 2016, Professor Liu taught at the University of Wisconsin-Madison in 2009-2016 as Assistant Professor of Sociology and Law and directed its East Asian Legal Studies Center in 2014-2016.
+In 2016-2017, he was a member of the Institute for Advanced Study in Princeton.
+Professor Liu received his LL.B. from Peking University Law School and his Ph.D. in sociology from the University of Chicago.

-I work in the interdisciplinary area between sociology and law (often called “law and society” or “sociolegal studies”), and I write in English and Chinese.
-My current research interests include the sociology of law, organizations and professions, criminal justice, globalization, and social theory.
-Besides my empirical work on Chinese law and the legal profession, I have been developing a general theory of social space for analyzing law, professions, and other social entities following the Simmelian tradition of social geometry and the Chicago School of sociology.
+Professor Liu works in the interdisciplinary area between sociology and law (often called “law and society” or “sociolegal studies”), and he writes in English and Chinese.
+His research interests include sociology of law, professions, social theory, Chinese law, criminal justice, and globalization.
+Besides his empirical work on Chinese law and the legal profession, Professor Liu also writes on theories of law, professions, and social spaces following the Simmelian tradition of social geometry and the Chicago School of sociology.